-Principles of Genetics
+BIO 260 Principles of Genetics

 This course will introduce the basic principles of genetics.
 It will cover Mendelian genetics, mitosis and meiosis, chromosomal theory, human genetics, and molecular genetics.
 This course will also include a discussion of DNA technology and its ethical implications.
 Topics, including but not limited to gene therapy, cloning, reproductive technology, and the human genome project will be discussed.
-Prerequisite: BIO 121 or equivalent

-Molecular and Cellular Biology 4
+BIO 264 Molecular and Cellular Biology